gsoft-inc/wl-extensions-mongo/README.md

 services.AddOptions<MongoStaticOptions>().Configure(options => { /* [...] */ })
 ```

+When using the `AddMongo()` method, multiple conventions are added automatically:
+- `IgnoreExtraElementsConvention(ignoreExtraElements: true)`
+- `EnumRepresentationConvention(BsonType.String)`, so changing an enum member name is a breaking change
+- `DateTime` and `DateTimeOffset` are serialized as `DateTime` instead of the default Ticks or (Ticks, Offset).
+In MongoDB, DateTime only supports precision up to the milliseconds.
+If you need more precision, you need to set the serializer at property level.

 ## Declaring and using MongoDB documents and collections

 The process doesn't deviate much from the standard way of declaring and using MongoDB collections in C#.
 However, there are two additional steps: